|Country Information & Lifestyle|

 The wide use of coconut milk is used in Southern Vietnamese cuisine and the region also has influences from Chinese, Indian, French, Thai etc.

-By now surely you are captivated by the beauty of this emerging country and its warm friendly people.
-With a country as large as Vietnam this is just a tip of what is on offer in this amazing, gorgeous country.
 The next step is to make a trip and experience the country, culture, cuisine and traditional life for yourself, you will not be disappointed.